 Farm

 At this point, I don’t have a dedicated website for the farm project, and I don’t want to comingle this with the Mimeograph Revival blog, so this is going to end up becoming a somewhat unwieldy string of “posts” all on one page.
-It’ll proceed in “semi-blog style” with oldest information at the bottom, newest added to the top, but grouped according to year.
+It’ll proceed in “semi-blog style” with oldest information at the bottom, newest added to the top, according to year.

 2025